jflorchi/runelite-rpc/README.md

-# Example
+# RPC
-An example greeter plugin
+This plugin exposes a gRPC endpoint that gives realtime access of game data to other programming languages.